 You can set a permanent loudness level for any volume control setting.
-When loudness is at desired level, press the SAVE button.
+When loudness is at desired level, dial \\7 or press VOLSV button (if programmed).
 The level will remain at this loudness (referred to as the default setting) until you change the setting.

-NOTE: The Impact SCS 8412S- and SCS 8412F- support the optional ICVOL- handset.
-The ICVOL- is an amplified handset with its own volume control, making it useful in noisy environments.
+NOTE: Impact SCS 8324S-\\, 8324F-\\, and 8312S-\\ telephones support the optional ICVOL-\\ handset.
+The ICVOL-\\ is an amplified handset with its own volume control, making it useful in noisy environments.
 For ordering information, contact your Comdial dealer.

 - There are four ringer loudness levels (plus an off position).
 Set these levels as follows: - While your telephone is on-hook and idle, press the VOLUME UP or VOLUME DOWN button once for each change in loudness you desire.
-The ringer sounds once for each change as an example of the current setting. - 2.
-Press the SAVE button.
+The ringer sounds once for each change as an example of the current setting.
+Your selection becomes the new default setting and will result in your telephone ringing at that level for all future calls (until you change the default by repeating the above procedure).